Rachel's Tomb: Nineteenth century

 In 1806 François-René Chateaubriand described it as "a square edifice, surmounted with a small dome: it enjoys the privileges of a mosque, for the Turks as well as the Arabs, honour the families of the patriarchs. [..] it is evidently a Turkish edifice, erected in memory of a santon.

 An 1824 report described "a stone building, evidently of Turkish construction, which terminates at the top in a dome.
 Within this edifice is the tomb.
 It is a pile of stones covered with white plaster, about 10 feet long and nearly as high.
 The inner wall of the building and the sides of the tomb are covered with Hebrew names, inscribed by Jews."
 When the structure was undergoing repairs in around 1825, excavations at the foot of the monument revealed that it was not built directly over an underground cavity.
 However, a small distance from the site, an unusually deep cavern was discovered.

+In the 1820s, John Carne, who described the harsh exclusion of Jews from Rachel's Tomb and the hostility they faced if they approached, wrote: "Was a Jew to cross the procession (of a funeral heading to the site), at this moment, he would be treated with deep curses, and looks of hatred and scorn, by the very people who are about to kneel around the ashes of one of this ancestors.
+Deeply fallen nation! forbidden even to draw near or bow down at the place that is full of the remembrance of its ancient greatness.
+So rigidly are the Jews excluded from entering the monument, that the four arches which support the simple dome have been filled up."

 Proto-Zionist banker Sir Moses Montefiore visited Rachel's Tomb together with his wife on their first visit to the Holy Land in 1828.
 The couple were childless, and Lady Montefiore was deeply moved by the tomb, which was in good condition at that time.
 Before the couple's next visit, in 1839, the Galilee earthquake of 1837 had heavily damaged the tomb.
 In 1838 the tomb was described as "merely an ordinary Muslim Wely, or tomb of a holy person; a small square building of stone with a dome, and within it a tomb in the ordinary Muhammedan form; the whole plastered over with mortar.
 It is neglected and falling to decay; though pilgrimages are still made to it by the Jews.
 The naked walls are covered with names in several languages; many of them Hebrew."